-Our total revenues decreased by \$803,000 for the nine months ended September 30, 2020 as compared to the same period in the prior year, primarily reflecting a \$764,000 decrease in grant revenues due to less grant-related activities and a \$256,000 decrease in the sale of research products and services due to the cessation of such sales, offset by a \$217,000 increase in royalties from product sales and license fees.
+Our total revenues decreased by \$0.1 million for the three months ended March 31, 2021 as compared to the same period in the prior year, due to a \$0.2 million decrease in grant revenues due to less grant-related activities during the period, offset by a \$0.1 million increase in royalties from product sales.

-Our grant revenues are generated primarily by our subsidiary Cell Cure Neurosciences Ltd. ("Cell Cure") from the Israel Innovation Authority ("IIA") for the development of OpRegen® and from a Small Business Innovation Research grant from the National Institutes of Health for our vision restoration program (the "NIH grant").
-NIH grant related activities were completed in the third quarter of 2020.
+Our grant revenues are generated primarily by our subsidiary Cell Cure Neurosciences Ltd. ("Cell Cure") from the Israel Innovation Authority ("IIA") for the development of OpRegen and our bio retina program, and from a Small Business Innovation Research grant from the National Institutes of Health for our vision restoration program (the "NIH grant").